fieldryand/goflow/Readme.md

 - you want the easiest possible deployment with a single binary or container, saving you time.
 Volume mounts etc are too much headache.
 - you want it to run on a single tiny VM, saving on cloud costs.
 - you want to choose your storage technology--embedded, Postgres, Redis, S3, DynamoDB or something else.
 - you prefer to define your DAGs with code rather than configuration files.
-This approach can have various advantages, including easier testing.
+This approach can make it easier to manage complex DAGs.

 **Don't use it if:**
 - you need to queue a huge number of tasks.
 Goflow is not tested at massive scale and does not support horizontal scaling.